JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 With 6 leaf nodes in the tree, we need to create 6 tests to cover all states and transitions of the system.

+Note: The first test case is equal to the first test case of the second use-case, so the test implementation will be the same.

 #### Transition table